British Museum Jerusalem, Copy A Plate 31 [35] |

 Became Four Elements separating from the Limbs of Albion"

-The division of the mind begins with identifying multiple forces within; it continues as external manifestation become projected as having separate existence.
+the mind begins with identifying multiple forces within; it

-William Blake's Circle of Destiny, describes the fall of Albion in terms of losing the Edenic condition of a unified mind:
+separate existence.
+Milton Percival in William Blake's Circle of Destiny, describes the fall of Albion in terms of losing the Edenic condition of a unified mind:

 "In Albion's sexless state is imaged the imaginative life of Eden, complete, unified, single in purpose.
 Here the contraries are indissoluble, their adjustment so perfect that neither is recognised.
 Duality is as yet not even apparent.
 The androgynous and cosmic Albion contains, like Adam Kadmon, the sun, the moon, and the stars within his limbs.
 All life is one.
 All natural forms are 'men seen afar.'
 This knowledge of the identity of all his members Albion loses with the Fall, for as he descends, his perceptive powers decline.
 In Eden they were flexible, contracting and expanding as he wills.
 Consequently the problem of multiplicity has for him no terrors.
 He knows that the Many and the One are but two ways of looking at life; contracting his infinite senses he sees Many, expanding them he sees One.

-Marriage of Heaven and Hell, speaks both for Blake and the unfallen Albion: 'I saw no God, nor heard any, in a finite organical perception; but my senses discovered the infinite in everything.'
+That Blake felt these expansive powers to be akin to his own visionary capacity is little doubt.
+Isaiah, in the Marriage of Heaven and Hell, speaks both for Blake and the unfallen Albion: 'I saw no God, nor heard any, in a finite organical perception; but my senses discovered the infinite in everything.'
 As the androgynous Albion falls, his perceptions lose their power to contract and expand, and sink to the fixed level of the organic senses which hedge the sexual man.
 As a consequence, the world appears diverse; the unity of the androgyne disappears."
 Page 111

 ...